 The 2nd Website Website link takes you to My Instagram page.

-At the "Portfolio" tab top of this page, some of my artworks, which are in several international public and private collections, can be viewed with details and dimensions.
+At the "Portfolio" tab top of this page, some of my work in progress and current artworks can be viewed

 For a recent interview about my work see: http://internationaltimes.it/interview-with-artist-jowonder/